phlippieb/phlippieb.github.io/src/content/blog/bizarro-inheritance.md

 excerpt: When you really think about it, what *is* inheritance in object orientation?
 Intuitively, we tend to think of it as an "is a"-relationship.
 A car *is a* vehicle.
 A house *is a* building.
 A dog *is an* animal.
 But from a programming language perspective, the way it works can be expressed in a different way — as "has a" + fancy syntax.
 ---

 When you really think about it, what *is* inheritance in object orientation?
 Intuitively, we tend to think of it as an "is a"-relationship.
 A car *is a* vehicle.
 A house *is a* building.
 A dog *is an* animal.
-But from a programming language perspective, the way it works can be expressed in a different way — as "has a" + fancy syntax.
+But from a programming language perspective, the way it works can be expressed differently — as "has a" + fancy syntax.

 Let's look at the car/vehicle relationship and turn it on its head.
 Traditionally, you'd express it like this (Pretend we don't need initialisers):